 2.1 Authorization Code Grant

-After users login and authorise an app, CARTO redirects them to the URI specified in the
+After users login and authorize an app, CARTO redirects them to the URI specified in the

 redirect_uri param, attaching a code that can be used to get a temporary API Key for that user.
 For example: